Portfolio-Advanced-software/.github/profile/README.md

 To understand how my MongoDB instances scale in my free cluster I created a little research [that can be found here](https://github.com/Portfolio-Advanced-software/.github/blob/main/Documentation/MongoDB.md)

 1.5 Sprint 5
+I created a resource mapping to prepare me for load testing [the document can be found here](https://github.com/Portfolio-Advanced-software/.github/blob/main/Resource%20mapping.pdf)

 I started working with my cluster in the cloud and set everything up for a scalable architecture.
 I create the necesarry yaml files that can be found [here](https://github.com/Portfolio-Advanced-software/BingeBuster-Cluster).
 The YAML files create a pod deployment for every user expose it as a service because I couldn't get the DNS service to work.
 I also deployed Prometheus and Grafana to monitor.
 At last I created a service to expose my api gateway to the internet and a horizontal pod scaler that scales according to the generated load:

 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/0bd69c7d-c3e7-49c8-8327-c8324f8437f6)